vyca2017/content/content/reference/platform/data-schema/fields.md

 You can set a default value for scalar fields.
 The value will be taken for new nodes when no value was supplied during creation.

-## Fields in the data schema
+## Generated Operations Based On Fields

-Fields indirectly define your [data schema](!alias-ahwoh2fohj) and determine the available options for ordering and filtering when querying  multiple nodes in the [Simple API](!alias-pa2aothaec) or the [Relay API](!alias-uu4ohnaih7).
+Fields indirectly define your [data schema](!alias-ahwoh2fohj) and determine the available options for ordering and filtering when querying multiple nodes in the [API](!alias-pa2aothaec).